+Privilege level

-Privilege level The Core policy gives safe privileges to default services and default interactive programs.
+The Core policy gives safe privileges to default services and default interactive programs.

 The Core policy gives safe privileges to the Windows administrators group.
 When a user logs on to an agent computer using an account that is a member of this group, all default interactive programs and default services that are run by this user are given safe privileges.

+Interactive program protection

+The Core policy provides specific behavior controls for the following interactive applications:

+- Symantec Critical System Protection UI program

+- Microsoft Outlook and Outlook Express

+- Microsoft Office

-Interactive program protection The Core policy provides specific behavior controls for the following interactive applications: Symantec Critical System Protection UI program Microsoft Outlook and Outlook Express Microsoft Office Microsoft Internet Explorer Service protection The Core policy provides specific behavior controls for the core operating system services, as well as the following application services: Microsoft Exchange Server Microsoft SQL ServerMicrosoft Internet Information Server (IIS) The Core policy denies services from launching programs that may be used by exploits and that services normally do not launch.
-Network restrictions The Core policy prevents remote computers from making inbound network connections to an agent computer.
+- Microsoft Internet Explorer

+Service protection The Core policy provides specific behavior controls for the core operating system services, as well as the following application services:

+- Microsoft Exchange Server

+- Microsoft SQL Server

+- Microsoft Internet Information Server (IIS)

+The Core policy denies services from launching programs that may be used by exploits and that services normally do not launch.

+Network restrictions

+The Core policy prevents remote computers from making inbound network connections to an agent computer.
 Exception lists allow specific remote computers to make inbound network connections.

+Memory controls

-Buffer overflow The Core policy enables buffer overflow detection for the following: detection Symantec AntiVirus[TM] and Symantec Client Security, as well as other host security programs Services (core OS and default) Interactive programs Exception lists let you disable buffer overflow detection for specific programs.
+The Core policy enables memory control for the following:

+- Symantec AntiVirus[TM] and Symantec Client Security, as well as other host security programs

+- Services (core OS and default)

+- Interactive programs

+Exception lists let you disable memory controls for specific programs.